hevji/ram-installer/README.md

 - Increase usable memory

-= Modify system configuration
+ Modify system configuration

 - It is a visual joke project only.

-Enjoy responsibly 💾
+Enjoy *'responsibly'* 💾